moviro-hub/OpenSourceRoutingMachine.jl/README.md

 The main function is `table(osrm, params)`, which takes the OSRM instance and a table-specific parameters object as input.

-It is similar in spirit to the Route module.
+This module structure is similar to the Nearest module.
+For more details, of the response options, see the nearest example.

 ```julia
 using OpenSourceRoutingMachine.Tables